About The Cruise Blogger

 Me at the 2017 Monaco Grand Prix

-You may be wondering why my blog is different to the many other cruise blogs out there.
+You may be wondering why my blog is different to other cruise blogs online.
 Well, I’ve been fortunate enough to experience cruising from every angle.
-As well as being a former cruise ship crew member, I am married to a former cruise ship deputy captain and I left my marketing job in 2015, so I could travel with him full-time.
-Between 2015 and 2017 I spent six months of each year sailing as a passenger, blogging about the ports I visited.
-This unique situation enabled me to enjoy the benefits of cruising as a passenger, with the perks of accessing many of the crew areas.
-I have been on over 100 cruises since my first adventure on the Canberra in 1995.
+As well as being a former cruise ship crew member, I am married to a former cruise ship deputy captain and I spent two years travelling on cruise ships with him.
+From 2015 to 2017 I spent six months of each year sailing as a passenger, blogging about the ports I visited.
+This unique situation allowed me to enjoy the benefits of cruising as a passenger, with the perks of accessing many of the crew areas.

 Sunset on board Ventura (P&O Cruises)

-With these changes in mind, I wanted to share my experience of cruising as a thirty-something.
+With these changes in mind, I want to share my experience of cruising as a thirty-something parent in an ever changing cruise market.
 I aim to unpack some common myths about cruise holidays, and I’ll be tackling topics such as dressing for a cruise and the pros and cons of cruising in your 30s.
-I hope my blog provides some inspiration if you’re planning this type of holiday, whatever your age.

 Pimm's